 Wicked, alludes to our New England heritage.
 Wicked, is a modifier, equivalent to “very”, only stronger.
 Back East it’s common to hear folks say; “It’s wicked hot”, “the soil is wicked hahd”, and “it’s wicked good”.

 Every Tuesday during the summer we bring, by means of our custom bike cart, wicked good produce to our community at the Downtown Whitefish Farmers’ Market.
-Additionally, on Thursdays we attend the Columbia Falls Community Market.

 Thanks for picking us and supporting your local agricultural community.